-The surface tension of a liquid and the interfacial tension between two liquids can be determined with an optical contact angle measuring and contour analysis system of the OCA series.
+The surface tension of a liquid and the interfacial tension between two liquids can be determined with an optical contact angle goniometer and drop shape analysis system of the OCA series.
 The setup drafted in figure 1 is used to capture an image of a liquid drop that hangs on a dosing needle and to subsequently analyze it with the DataPhysics Instruments SCA 22 software module.
 The corresponding evaluation process is called pendant drop method.

 The analysis of the drop shape is based on the Young-Laplace equation.
 This equation describes the pressure difference (Laplace pressure) between the areas inside and outside of a curved liquid surface/interface with the principal radii of curvature Ri: